 I went to one of these alleged investment seminars to see how it worked.
-Sitting in the function room in a fancy hotel, I watched in amazement as a slick American dripping with gold jewellery bounded into the room and started showing how trading in options and other Contract For Difference (CFD) on the stock exchange was almost guaranteed to make us all rich as hell.
-Graphs and testimonials appeared on the screen, with glowing praise from people who allegedly became multi-millionaires through learning how to trade these devices using the methods spruiked by this slick American.
+Sitting in the function room in a fancy hotel, I watched in amazement as a slick fast-talking American dripping with gold jewellery bounded into the room and started showing the attendees how trading in options and other Contract For Difference (CFD) on the stock exchange was almost guaranteed to make us all rich as hell.
+Graphs and testimonials appeared on the screen, with glowing praise from people who allegedly became multi-millionaires through learning how to trade these devices using the methods spruiked by this clown.

-This particular swindle should be called the Gumtree Scam because it seems that most people who are targeted have advertised goods for sale on the popular Gumtree free selling website.
+This particular swindle is often called the Gumtree Scam because it seems that most people who are targeted have advertised goods for sale on the popular Gumtree free selling website.
 This is how it works, using a car as an example of the item for sale.

-After a seller advertises the car on Gumtree, he will receive an email from somebody who agrees to buy the car.
-What is interesting is that the swindler usually does not even bother haggling the price like most shoppers, but agrees to pay whatever price the seller is asking.
-The swindler will say that he is in a different state or working in a remote place where there is no phone service, so email is the only means of contact and of course the swindler's email address is a free Hotmail or Gmail account.
-The swindler says that he will transfer the money via PayPal to the seller's bank account in full.
+After a seller advertises the car on Gumtree, he will receive an email from somebody who agrees to buy the car - sight unseen.
+What is interesting is that the alleged buyer usually does not even bother haggling the price like most shoppers would do, but agrees to pay whatever price the seller is asking.
+That should ring the first alarm bell that it is a swindle.
+The scammer will say that he is in a different state or working in a remote place where there is no phone service, so email is the only means of contact and of course the scammer's email address is a Hotmail, Gmail or other free webmail account that can be opened with false credentials.
+The scammer says that he will transfer the money via PayPal to the seller's bank account in full.

 There are various forms of this scam, but they all rely on obtaining the data from the magnetic strip on the victim's credit card, the security code on the back of the card and hopefully the secret Personal Identification Number (PIN).
 This is done in a variety of ways.